OR-11/Display-Position/README.md

  Set a line color you like.
  Play your project and point the position you want to know what position there is through game window.
  You'll know what position there is to see scene window.
+ *You may have to set size of characters.